How does Zions Bank protect my information?

 Does Zions Bank use pop-ups to solicit information?

 As an added security measure, Zions Bank will never use pop-ups to solicit personal information.
-If you encounter a pop-up from Zions Bank asking for personal information, please contact Zions Online Banking Support at 800-840-4999 (Mon.thru Sat. from 8 a.m. to 8 p.m.
-MT).
+If you encounter a pop-up from Zions Bank asking for personal information, please contact Zions Online Banking Support at 800-840-4999 (Mon. to Sat. from 7 a.m. to 8 p.m., Sun. from 8 a.m. to 2 p.m.
+MT.).

 What is email fraud?